Coder-RD/Java_Challenge/README.md

 Both objects are returned using the common `Food` interface.

-This challenge helped strengthen my understanding of **Factory Pattern, interfaces, polymorphism, object creation, and flexible program design**.
+This challenge strengthened my understanding of **Factory Pattern, interfaces, polymorphism, object creation, and flexible program design**.

+---

+# 🔐 Java Singleton Pattern

+The Singleton Pattern is a creational design pattern used to control object creation so that only one instance of a class is maintained.

+## Concepts Practiced

+- ✅ Singleton Pattern
+- ✅ Private Constructor
+- ✅ Static Instance
+- ✅ Static Method
+- ✅ Controlled Object Creation
+- ✅ Instance Management
+- ✅ Access Modifiers
+- ✅ Class Design
+- ✅ Object-Oriented Programming
+- ✅ Design Patterns
+- ✅ Core Java

+## Day 53 Challenge

+The Day 53 challenge demonstrates how to implement a Singleton class in Java.

+The `Singleton` class uses a private constructor to prevent direct object creation.

+A static instance is maintained inside the class, and the `getSingleInstance()` method provides access to the single object.

+This challenge strengthened my understanding of **Singleton Pattern, private constructors, static members, controlled object creation, and Java OOP**.

 ---